Indigo253931/sass-intro/readme.md

 - Written and maintained by Zurb, who also own the [Foundation framework](http://foundation.zurb.com/)
 - Sass is a pre-processor for CSS, which means you write code in Sass and let Sass manage your CSS for you.
 - Adds the power of math, variables, logic and more
-- There are 2 syntaxes available (.sass and .scss with Compass)
 - Makes writing CSS even _MORE_ fun than it already is!

 ## Installation

-Sass is automatically installed with Rails so
+Sass is automatically installed with Rails so don't need to do much if you're using Rails.
+The only change you should need to make is to change ``application.css`` to ``application.scss``.

-If you are adding Sass

-We'll cover how to add Sass
+We'll cover how to add Sass to a Javascript app in a few weeks.

 ### Starter Code
+Clone the repo, download it, and make sure the app runs.

 ## What makes up Sass?